janeslagle/Reinforcement-Learning-138/FinalProject/README.md

 (1) To get started, download and unzip the code package [input whatever we name our final zip file here]

-(2) Access the project folder via your terminal
+(2) Access the project folder, [input whatever we call that folder here], via your terminal

 (3) Create a virtual environment